tykling/certgrinder/README.md

     [certgrinder@znc ~]$

 ## Files
 Certgrinder primarily consists of two scripts.
-Most of the functionality is in a Python script called `certgrinder.py` which runs on all the Certgrinder clients.
-The other one is written in Bourne sh, runs on the Certgrinder server (called over SSH by the clients), and is called "csrgrinder".
+Most of the functionality is in a Python script called `client/certgrinder.py` which runs on all the Certgrinder clients.
+The other one is written in Bourne sh, runs on the Certgrinder server (called over SSH by the clients), and is called "server/csrgrinder".

 A typical homedir for a Certgrinder client user looks like this: